The Call for Abstracts is Closed

 - Both an oral presentation and a poster presentation

-Training Workshop: A 2-hour or 3-hour interactive training where participants are requested to actively participate.
-The training workshop lead / moderator has prepared the concepts and techniques they will present and discuss through a combination of visual materials, interactive tools or equipment, and demonstrations.
+Training Workshop: The abstract shall propose a 2-hour or 3-hour interactive training designed to include attendee participation and engagement.
+The training workshop lead / moderator will prepare concepts and techniques to be presented and discussed through a combination of visual materials, interactive tools or equipment, and demonstrations.
 This may include take-home assignments or readings prior to the session.

-- By submitting an abstract, a primary speaker agrees to prepare PowerPoint slides and make an oral presentation or display a poster at the conference.
-Panelists are not required to use a PowerPoint.
+- By submitting an abstract, a speaker, or poster presenter, agrees to prepare PowerPoint slides and make an oral presentation or display a poster at the conference.
 Presentations (converted to .pdf and secured) will be made available on the CASQA website following the conference consistent with the publishing permissions required during the online abstract submittal process.

-- Substitution of primary speakers, panelists, and poster presenters is not allowed without advance approval of the conference co-chairs.
+- Following submittal and selections, substitution of speakers, panelists, and poster presenters is not allowed without advance approval of the Conference Program Team.

-- To be considered, an abstract (4,000 characters maximum including spaces) must concisely describe the project, program, or study proposed for a presentation, poster, panel, forum, roundtable, or training workshop at the conference.
-Abstracts must be relevant to the conference theme and the track to which submitted.
+- To be considered, an abstract (4,000-character maximum including spaces) must concisely describe the project, program, or study proposed for a presentation, poster, panel, or training workshop.
+Abstracts must be relevant to the conference theme and the category/track to which submitted.
 The abstract itself is the sole basis for selection; supplemental data will not be reviewed or accepted.
 Abstracts must meet all CASQA Abstract Submission Requirements.
-Please review the documents provided below:

-- The title of the technical presentation, poster, panel, forum, roundtable, or training workshop
+- The title of the technical presentation, poster, panel, or training workshop

-- Whether submitting for a technical presentation, poster, panel, forum, roundtable, or training workshop
+- Whether submitting for a technical presentation, poster, panel, or training workshop

 - Name and organization of contributing author(s) for technical presentation and poster submissions